Why you should start wearing contact lenses

 Selfie culture is on the rise but if you’re a glasses wearer, then we’re pretty sure you’ll be familiar with the mother of all selfie fails – glare.
 Front facing flash on most smartphones catches the lens and now all those glamorous pictures you’ve just taken of yourself are ruined by a bright white light.
 Sure, you can take your glasses off, but then you might struggle to see if you’ve got the right angle – #NotOK.
 Give contact lenses a try and put glare in the past.

-There are many different types of contact lenses for you to choose from.
-By telling your optician a little about your lifestyle, they can choose the best lenses for you.
-Whether you work long hours, spend a long time looking at screens, or suffer from dry eyes, there’ll be a lens specially designed for your needs.
+There are many different types of contact lenses now available on the market, each with different qualities.
+By talking with your optician about your lifestyle, whether you work long hours, spend a long time looking at screens, have an astigmatism or suffer from dry eyes, they’ll be able to determine the best lenses for you.

 Fewer visual distractions

-If you’re making the move over to contact lenses, it’s easier than you might think.
-All you have to do is book an eye test with an optician, and ask if you can trial some contact lenses.
-Your optician may suggest sticking to glasses if they don’t think contact lenses will be suitable for you.
+If you’re going to make the move over to contact lenses, it’s easier than you might think.
+All you have to do is book an eye test with an optician, and express your interest in contact lenses.
+They’ll arrange for a contact lens assessment, which will help them determine what products are best suited to you.

-If you decide to start wearing contact lenses, do remember to keep your glasses with you.
-You’ll need them to give your eyes a break, or in case you develop an eye infection that prevents you from wearing contact lenses.
+As much as we enjoy tapping our cards to pay for things, it doesn’t hurt to carry a little cash too.
+So, if you decide to start wearing contact lenses, do remember to keep your glasses with you.
+You’ll need them to give your eyes a break from time to time, or in case you develop an eye infection that prevents you from wearing contact lenses.

-You might have heard some stories about contact lenses that put you off wearing them.
-We’ve debunked myths you may have heard about contact lenses in our Myth Buster.
+It’s likely you’ve heard some stories about contact lenses that’s put you off wearing them.
+We’ve debunked some myths that you may have heard, so take a look – if you’ll pardon the pun.